Chengdu–Mianyang–Leshan intercity railway

-Chengdu–Mianyang–Leshan intercity railway (成绵乐客运专线 (成綿樂客運專線, Chéng-Mián-Lè Kèyùn Zhuānxiàn)) is a higher-speed intercity railway in Sichuan Province that connects Mianyang, Chengdu, Deyang, Meishan, Emei and Leshan.
+Chengdu–Mianyang–Leshan intercity railway (成绵乐客运专线 (成綿樂客運專線, Chéng-Mián-Lè Kèyùn Zhuānxiàn)) is a higher-speed intercity railway in Sichuan Province that connects Mianyang, Deyang, Chengdu, Meishan, Leshan and Emei.
 The line is 314 km in length and can accommodate trains traveling at the speed of 200 km/h.
 Construction began in 2008 and was completed on June 29, 2014.
 Revenue service began on December 20, 2014.

 Route & service

 Under the plan, the Chengdu–Mianyang–Leshan intercity railway starts at the renovated Chengdu railway station, going north through Deyang to Mianyang, stopping at Jiangyou.
-Southbound, the railway line passes through Chengdu Shuangliu International Airport to Meishan and Emei, ending in Leshan.
-Altogether ten cities, namely Jiangyou, Mianyang, Deyang, Guanghan, Chengdu, Pengshan, Meishan, Jiajiang, Emei and Leshan, are linked together from north to south by the railway.
+Southbound, the railway line passes through Chengdu Shuangliu International Airport to Meishan and Leshan, ending in Emei.
+Altogether ten cities, namely Jiangyou, Mianyang, Deyang, Guanghan, Chengdu, Pengshan, Meishan, Jiajiang, Leshan and Emei, are linked together from north to south by the railway.
 The length of the two-way passenger line is total 314 km, with a designed speed of 200 km/h.

 There are 21 stations along the route.
-Like public buses, the intercity trains run from 6am till 11pm.
+Like public buses, the intercity trains run from 6 a.m. till 11 p.m.
 During peak hours, a train leaves the station every few minutes.